gawertm/spark-scala/README.md

 Here you can view the results, order by specific columns and more.

-You can also download the csv file from
+You can also download the csv file from:

 https://github.com/gawertm/spark-scala/blob/main/results/part-00000-cd20baee-355e-4ca5-b784-61ee57617157-c000.csv